Methods and Statistics

 This module is recommended for students with an interest in non-quantitative data, as often used in for instance anthropology.

 For all University College Utrecht courses students must earn a C- or better in the prerequisite courses.
-To qualify for admission to Methods and Statistics II, students must satisfy the following additional requirements:
+To qualify for admission to Methods and Statistics II, students must satisfy the following additional requirement:

 - at least a D- on the SPSS proficiency test